-You may have noticed something peculiar popping up in your friends' Snapchat stories this holiday season — and I'm not talking about that weird baby Santa filter.
-If you've seen random cherry, pineapple, and banana emojis appear where you used to just see selfies of your friends wearing cartoon dog ears, you're probably wondering what does fruit on Snapchat stories mean?
-It's nothing sinister, but it is a little strange — people are posting different fruit to indicate their relationship status.
+If you've been seeing random cherry, pineapple, and banana emojis appear where you used to just see selfies of your friends wearing cartoon dog ears, you're probably wondering what does fruit on Snapchat stories mean?
+It's nothing sinister, but it is a little strange — people have been posting different fruit to indicate their relationship status.
 Back in ~my~ day all it took was an “it’s complicated” relationship status update on Facebook to get people talking, but apparently today’s youths find more joy encrypting their messages with emojis they’d probably never use otherwise.

 - Blueberry: Single